 Our house is named after 'the Window', the huge hole at the top of Mount La Safor, one and a half hours from Valencia and Alicante airports.
 We're on the disused railway (from the port of Gandia, and the Ducal home of the Borgia, a vibrant medieval city; markets, theatre, cinema, concerts, great restaurants and bars, shopping centre, train station... half an hour away from us), to Alcoy.
 It's known as the the 'Via Verde', a 13km walk of unsurpassed, limestone crags to Lorcha, Moorish terraces and orange groves, punctuated by five exciting tunnels hugging the Rio Serpis gorge.
 We're in the Cirque de La Safor... a huge crater said to be an 'energy portal' like 'Machu Piccu'

-We take people to help us in winter or occasionally in the summer season, to house/dog/cat sit and water the garden.
+We take people to help us in winter or occasionally in the summer season (only if we need house sitters) to house/dog/cat sit and water the garden.

 We live downstairs in 'The Hovel', two apartments under the main house.
 Allan is growing old 'disgracefully' and can sometimes apear to be a bit unfriendly and grumpy.
 He doesn't join in with us much now but when he does, he loves to hear your adventurous stories.
 He lives in his ‘Man Cave’ loves Rugby.